Activities and Opportunities for Students 2020-2021

 The Whitney Museum of American Art

-(check events for details - some are limited to HS Students)
+Note: some programs are limited to HS students.

 Museum of Arts and Design

 Artists of all skill levels are welcome to sketch in the tranquil, historic galleries of the Frick among the Old Masters.
-Free online registration includes museum admission and after-hours access to selected galleries; participants are welcome to arrive anytime after 5:30 p.m.
-Paper, graphite pencils, erasers, drawing boards, and gallery stools are provided.
+Check out teen programs at the gallery.

 Children's Museum of The Arts